yogeshwargowdasn/ai-assistant-for-physicians/README.md

-#  AI-Enabled Hospital Management System
+#  Smart Hospital Management System

-A full-stack, intelligent hospital management system built using Python (Flask), SQLAlchemy, and integrated with GenAI for patient symptom prediction and interaction.
+A full-stack, intelligent hospital management web application built using Python (Flask), SQLAlchemy, and integrated with GenAI(AI and ML based symptoms and disease prediction using GPT-3.5 via Open Router and Random Forest) for patient symptom prediction and interaction.
 Designed with MVC architecture, the platform handles role-based dashboards for Doctors, Patients, and Admins while incorporating AI-driven disease prediction and natural language chatbot interaction.

 ---